Travvit/cacher/README.md

 The library also allows the instantaneous invalidation of cached objects when a method updates the source of the underlying data.
 This is done my tracking the cached values within a specific group of the source, called a `bucket`.
 When the source of a bucket is updated, all data associated with that bucket is then considered invalid and are thus purged from the cache.

-For example, when refering to a DAL object, the source of the data for the accessor methods of the DAL is the data table being accessed.
+For example, when referring to a DAL object, the source of the data for the accessor methods of the DAL is the data table being accessed.
 By tying the DAL object to the table as a bucket, we can remove the stale data whenever we call an upsert method via the DAL.

 Similar schemes may be applied to any `Cacheable` object.